johnwmillr/LyricsGenius/docs/src/usage.rst

    python3 -m lyricsgenius song "Begin Again" "Andy Shauf" --save

-Search for five songs by ‘The Beatles’ and save the lyrics withouta token:
+Search for five songs by ‘The Beatles’ and save the lyrics:

 .. code:: bash

-   python3 -m lyricsgenius artist "The Beatles" --max-songs 5 --save -tl
+   python3 -m lyricsgenius artist "The Beatles" --max-songs 5 --save

 There also examples under the docs of some methods.